 - If the person has a spouse, where does the spouse live?

 - What money do they have on hand?

 - Do they have life insurance?

 - Does the person collect social security?
 How much?

 There are some common misconceptions about Medicaid too – number one among them is that if you own a house, and apply for Medicaid, then Medicaid will take your house.
 That’s not really accurate.
 What does happen however, is an applicant who owns real estate is considered to be above Medicaid’s financial eligibility threshold and is directed to pay for his or her own care.
 The person in need of care and their family is faced with making the decision to sell the house or find some other way of paying the bills.

 However, the law allows attorneys to make long-range estate and Medicaid plans to help people succeed in their Medicaid applications and prevent the need to liquidate their assets on the fly as they are in need of care.
 These plans need to be put in place at least five years in advance, and if real estate is involved, at least ten years in advance.

-If you have been injured, and are not eligible for compensation from the responsible party, it is imperative you contact our offices today to begin reviewing your legal options when exploring the possibilities of Medicaid.
+If you have been injured, and are not eligible for compensation from the responsible party, it is imperative you contact our Albany personal injury lawyer to begin reviewing your legal options when exploring the possibilities of Medicaid.